On general type varieties admitting global holomorphic forms: Introduction

-A variety $X$ is an integral separated scheme of finite type over an algebraic closed field of characteristic $0$.
+A variety $X$ is an integral separated scheme of finite type.
 We will always work on normal projective varieties.
-Let $D_1$ and $D_2$ be two $\mathbb Q$-Weil divisors on a normal variety $X$.
+Let $D_1$ and $D_2$ be two Weil $\mathbb Q$-divisors on a normal variety $X$.
 We say that $D_1 \geq D_2$ if $D_1-D_2$ is an effective $\mathbb Q$-Weil divisor.
-We say that $D_1\geq_{\mathbb Q}D_2$ if there exits a positive integer $M$ such that $M(D_1-D_2)$ is a Cartier divisor and is linearly equivalent to an effective Cartier divisor.
-We write $D_1\sim_{\mathbb Q}D_2$ if $M(D_1-D_2)$ is a principal Cartier divisor for $M$ sufficiently large and divisible.
-We say a $\mathbb Q$-Cartier divisor $D$ on a normal projective variety $X$ is psuedo-effective if for any ample Cartier divisor $H$ on $X$ and any rational number $b>0$, $D+bH$ is a big $\mathbb Q$-Cartier divisor.
+We say that $D_1\geq_{\mathbb Q}D_2$ if there exits a positive integer $l$ such that $l(D_1-D_2)$ is a Cartier divisor and is linearly equivalent to an effective Cartier divisor.
+We write $D_1\sim_{\mathbb Q}D_2$ if $l(D_1-D_2)$ is a principal Cartier divisor for a sufficiently large and divisible integer $l$.
+We say that a $\mathbb Q$-Cartier divisor $D$ on a normal projective variety $X$ is psuedo-effective if for any ample Cartier divisor $H$ on $X$ and any rational number $b>0$, $D+bH$ is a big $\mathbb Q$-Cartier divisor.